sal55/langs/mycompilers.md

 Compiling qq.m to memory
 Hello, World!
 ```
-This compiles the sources for the M compiler, runs it from memory, which compiles the sources for the Q interpreter, runs that on memory which executes that hello.q script.
+This compiles the sources for the M compiler, runs it from memory, which compiles the sources for the Q interpreter, then runs that in memory which executes that hello.q script.
 This takes under 0.2 seconds and needs to write 0 bytes to disk.
-(I wonder how long it would take, time and storeage, with gcc first building itself then building CPython).
+(I wonder what it would take, time and storage, with gcc first building itself then building CPython).

 ### Compiler Internals